 ‘Walk a Thin Line’ is one of Lindsey Buckingham’s finest moments from 1979 effort Tusk, a project which saw the band boldly deviate away from the sound of Rumours which had gifted them such rich successes and was a testament to the group that they shied away from the easy road.

-“This is a Lindsey Buckingham album, written for the Tusk album,” recalled Mick Fleetwood.
+“This is a Lindsey Buckingham album, written for the Tusk album,” recalled Mick Fleetwood in his insightful conversation.
 “I redid it this for The Visitor, the album I recorded in Africa, and the reason I did so was because I really loved the song and wished that I’d written it.
 I approached it with a whole ensemble of African musicians, so as a percussion player, during these recordings, I was, as we say in England, ‘like a pig in shit.’
 I had the greatest time playing with these musicians on this rendition of this particular song.”

-The list wouldn’t be complete without the inclusion of ‘Dreams’, the track remains Fleetwood Mac’s only song to top the Billboard chart in the States and embodies everything great about Rumours.
-This track played a pivotal role in the band becoming the household name they are today.
+The list wouldn’t be complete without the inclusion of ‘Dreams’, the track remains Fleetwood Mac’s only song to top the Billboard chart in the States and embodies everything great about their seminal LP Rumours.
+This track played a pivotal role in the band becoming the household name they are today and should rightly be considered one of their best.

 “The tempo of the song, I’ve been finding out, is something that really appeals to drummers, so I take that as a compliment.
 It’s something I took from great players who I love so much: Keep it greasy and stay in the slot.
 Gotta be in the slot!”